marksherriff/uvacs-advising/index.markdown

 - First, use the search bar above and search this online guide!
 Most answers are here!
 - For questions about CS topics, CS research, opportunities in graduate school, aligning career goals with department courses, etc, please reach out to your assigned faculty advisor that you see listed in SIS.
 - For questions about applying for jobs, help with your resume, internships, etc, please contact [the Career Development Center](https://engineering.virginia.edu/offices-programs/center-engineering-career-development).
-- For questinos about navigating academic policies or getting help with University resources (e.g., CAPS, SDAC), please contact SJ Jimènez-Calhoun ([smj4z@virginia.edu](mailto:smj4z@virginia.edu)), the department's Advising Coordinator, or email [cs-office@virginia.edu](mailto:cs-office@virginia.edu).
+- For questions about navigating academic policies or getting help with University resources (e.g., CAPS, SDAC), please contact SJ Jimènez-Calhoun ([smj4z@virginia.edu](mailto:smj4z@virginia.edu)), the department's Advising Coordinator, or email [cs-office@virginia.edu](mailto:cs-office@virginia.edu).
 - For questions about department resources, processing academic forms, taking placement exams, SIS exceptions, space reservations, listservs, graduation, etc., please email [cs-office@virginia.edu](mailto:cs-office@virginia.edu).
 - For questions about graduating early or exceptions to your degree program (e.g., substituting courses for other requirements), please email your appropriate program director.